alanyousefzadeh/Wikidata-Visualization/README.md

 ## Screenshots

 ## Tech/framework used
+amCharts<br/>
- amCharts  d3.js
+d3.js

 ## Features
 The main goal of the project is to make a user-friendly interface that displays the information in a straightforward, pictorial way in order to assist the user in searching and manipulating the data in an efficient manner.
-Additionally, the search engine results also provides external links so that the user can access information he or she needs in an instantaneous way without having to engage another platform to search.
+Additionally, the search engine results also provides external links so that the user can access information he or she needs in an instantaneous way without having to engage another platform to search. <br/>

 All of this together, helps the user receive the end information he or she needs in a fast and efficient manner.